+- 3.25.
 An Indoor Environmental Quality (IEQ) plan can be used to determine the quality of conditions inside a building.
-IEQ can be determined by a number of factors and consists of both qualitative and quantitative measures.
-Factors to consider include:

-- Thermal comfort: Temperature and humidity levels and responsiveness of building controls; - Indoor air quality: Levels of CO2 concentrations, moisture and ventilation rate; - HAI-SCRIBE duties: e.g. location of fresh air intakes; - Odours: Movement of air, dispersion of odour and air pollutants; - Acoustics: Internal acoustic levels and internal and external sources of noise pollution; - Quality of light: Quality and use of natural and artificial lighting levels and glare; - Functional aspects of space: Adequate provision, layout and access to equipment and sufficient space for occupants; - Controllability: Level of local and centralised control and the management and effectiveness of these;

-Occupant satisfaction: Perceived comfort and wellbeing levels.
+IEQ can be determined by several factors and consists of both qualitative and quantitative measures.
+Factors to consider include: - thermal comfort: temperature and humidity levels and responsiveness of building controls - indoor air quality: levels of CO2 concentrations, moisture and ventilation rate - HAI-SCRIBE duties: such as location of fresh air intakes - odours: movement of air, dispersion of odour and air pollutants - acoustics: internal acoustic levels and internal and external sources of noise pollution - quality of light: quality and use of natural and artificial lighting levels and glare - functional aspects of space: adequate provision, layout and access to equipment and sufficient space for occupants - controllability: level of local and centralised control and the management and effectiveness of these - occupant satisfaction: perceived comfort and wellbeing levels